hrecht/censusapi/README.md

 ```

 ## Why?
-There are a few other packages dealing with the Census APIs, but so far they all only take calls for some of the available APIs (e.g. ACS, decennial).
+There are a few other packages dealing with the Census APIs, but so far they all specialize in only some of the available APIs (e.g. ACS, decennial).
 This package is dataset agnostic.
+It also includes functions using the [dataset discovery service](http://www.census.gov/data/developers/updates/new-discovery-tool.html) to return dataset metadata, geographies, and variables as data frames.